Anshu122006/Todolist_app/README.md

 A todolist app made using flutter,
 <br>
 Key features
- -sqlite used for local database
+ - sqlite used for local database
- -shows duedate andstatus of task
+ - shows duedate andstatus of task
- -can add, modify and delete tasks
+ - can add, modify and delete tasks